Natural Flavors are Anything but NATURAL

 Any artificial flavor must be comprised of one of the nearly 700 FDA-allowed flavoring chemicals or food additives categorized as “generally recognized as safe,” or any of 2000 other chemicals not directly regulated by FDA but sanctioned for use by an industry group, the Flavor and Extract Manufacturers Association of the United States.
 [3]

-Since our sense of smell is 80 - 90% responsible for what we taste, these same chemicals being used to enhance the flavor of your food, are the same chemicals used in topically applied products, only when use for those products, these same flavor enhancing chemicals are labeled as “fragrances.”
+Since our sense of smell is 80 - 90% responsible for what we taste, these same chemicals being used to enhance the flavor of your food, are the same chemicals used in topically applied products, only when used for those products, these same flavor enhancing chemicals are labeled as “fragrances,” not “natural flavors."
 Bon Apètit!!!

 In simpler terms, and this is very important to note, “generally recognized as safe” is a delineation provided by the food chemical companies and their lobbyists.
 This label, intended to make you feel safe, is not from the FDA or any rigorous scientific research verifying or validating its safety.
 It means nothing because little to no studies have been performed.
 We’re simply supposed to trust the food chemical companies in stating they are safe.